Skip to main content

 Enrollment is limited to ensure adequate space in the teaching laboratory and in the clinical rotations.

 Beginning December 1st, the application instructions and forms will be accessible online.
 All applications need to be completed online through the Undergraduate Application portal.
-Applications must be submitted to the MLS Admissions Committee between January 1st and March 1st to be considered for admission to the program for the fall semester.
+Applications must be submitted by February 15th to be considered for admission to the program for the Fall semester.
 Late applications may be considered on a case-by-case basis if space is available.
-Applicants will be notified by May of the Admissions Committee's decision and accepted students will begin the program in fall semester.
-A mandatory orientation session for accepted students is held one week before classes begin in the fall semester.
+Applicants will be notified in early April of the Admissions Committee's decision and accepted students will begin the program in Fall semester.
+A mandatory orientation session for accepted students is held one week before classes begin in the Fall semester.

 Offers of admission to the MLS program are conditional and contingent on the following criteria: